 3. Add Healthy Oils to Your Dog’s Diet

-Your dog needs fats in his diet to assist in the absorption of fat soluble vitamins, build cell membranes, help regulate hormones and they give your protection dog energy.
-Usually when you think of giving healthy oils to your dog, most people think of fish oil.
+Your dog needs fats in his diet to assist in the absorption of fat-soluble vitamins, build cell membranes, help regulate hormones, and give your protection dog energy.
+Usually, when you think of giving healthy oils to your dog, most people think of fish oil.
 Fish oil is actually not the best thing for your dog.
 It can become rancid and encourage inflammation and disease.
 It can also contain toxins from pollutants in the bodies of water from which the fish were harvested.

 Hemp oil is a good source of Omega-3.
 Give him 1 teaspoon for every pound of food you give him daily, provided you are feeding him ruminant animals like beef or lamb.
 Do not give him hemp oil, with chicken, however, as the mixture of the two can be an unsafe combination for protection dogs.